bek0s/gbkfit/docs/source/install.rst

    pip install ./gbkfit

 Congratulations!
-It is time to model some galaxies!
+Now it is time to model some galaxies!